metabase/metabase/docs/troubleshooting-guide/sql-logic-duplicated-data.md

 Before you start, make sure you know the [schemas of your source tables or nested queries][debugging-sql-logic].

 1. Are you missing a `GROUP BY` clause?
 2. Check if your source tables or nested queries have duplicated rows.
-You'll need to repeat the steps below for every data source that contains duplicate rows.
+You'll need to repeat the steps below for every table or query result that contains duplicate rows.
     ```sql
     -- If the row_count is greater than 1,
     -- you have duplicated rows in your results.